 Once the initial primary research studies were complete, Ventura College created a plan of action.
-This plan of action has been taking place over a timeline of immediate, short-term (1-2 semesters), and long-term (beyond 2 semesters) actions.
+This plan of action has taken place and will continue to take place over a timeline of immediate, short-term (1-2 semesters), and long-term (beyond 2 semesters) actions.